Serving Greater Pittsburgh & Northern Panhandle, Washington, Weirton, Pittsburgh, and surrounding cities

 Cellulose insulation is sprayed or blown into walls, conforming to cavities to create a tight thermal barrier that provides superior comfort and helps save on energy costs.
 In comparison, fiberglass batts often leave gaps and voids that result in poor insulating performance.

 To request an inspection and insulation estimate, call Home Environment Solutions at 1-844-385-7874 or click below!
-We are your local contractor for high-quality cellulose insulation in Weirton, Steubenville, Wheeling, Pittsburgh and surrounding areas of West Virginia.
+We are your local contractor for high-quality cellulose insulation in Pittsburgh, Weirton, Washington, and surrounding areas of West Virginia & Pennsylvania.

 All types of building insulation can be considered to be "green" products because they save energy, reducing harmful carbon emissions that result from burning fossil fuels.
 But our unique Tru-Soft™ cellulose insulation belongs in the category of "super-green" insulation materials because it contains up to 85 percent recycled paper - materials that would otherwise be dumped in landfills.
 The reclaimed paper is processed in grinding machinery that creates a fluffy, lightweight material with insulation value as high as R-4 per inch.
 Tru-Soft™ cellulose requires significantly less energy to manufacture than fiberglass insulation.
 Manufacturing fiberglass for a home consumes six times more energy than manufacturing cellulose to insulate the same home at the same R-value.